cycle-hnu/cycle-hnu.github.io/content/authors/yangke/_index.md

   - Master
 ---

-Ke Yang is Information Science and Engineering College of Hunan University compiler optimization team member.
+Ke Yang is Information Science and Engineering College of Hunan University CYCLE member.
 And he obtained a Bachelor's degree from the Computer Science of school at Hunan University Of Technology and Business.
 His research interests include machine learning, high-performance compiling optimization,current research in Neuromorphic Chips and AI Operator Generation.